-The truth is that AI covers a lot of different topics and can mean a lot of different things in a lot of different industries, everything from nailing down which type of customer to market a new brand, to pinning down a possible early diagnosis for an ER visit without talking to a person, to a self-driving car figuring out the best route possible for a cross-country trip while the family reads together or watching a movie.
+The truth is that AI covers a lot of different topics and can mean a lot of different things in various industries.
+Everything from nailing down which type of customer to market a new brand, to a self-driving car figuring out the best route possible for a cross-country trip.

 AI in malicious software, also known as malware, is a more frightening thought.
-It does not act like Skynet from “The Terminator” of HAL from “2001: A Space Odyssey”, but it does have some troubling tendencies that can make it harder to predict, harder to identify, and harder to stop.
 This has cybersecurity experts on high alert.

 AI-driven malware can do as much as its programmers equip it to.
 One example would be a worm with a limited memory capacity that could “remember” what actions it takes that trigger anti-spyware software on a computer.
 It could use this memory to figure out how to stop performing that action and trying a different route to infect more devices.

 The closest thing a piece of malware could be to the scary AI you so often see in movies is the power to operate independently.
-Normally then AI is deployed it is not alone in the job.
+Normally when AI is deployed it is not alone in the job.
 There is usually a “command and control” server somewhere that the AI is reporting back to.
-This allows a hacker to see what the malware has discovered in a system and direct it to perform certain commands accordingly.
-The problem for the hacker happens when that link back to the command center is discovered and the police come knocking on the door.
+This allows a hacker to see what the malware has discovered in a system.
+The problem for the hacker happens when that link back to the command center is discovered.
 But an independent piece of malware doesn’t need direction from an outside source.
 It can “think” for itself by making decisions based on what it observes inside your system.
-If there is no strong antivirus software, the AI-powered malware will understand that is has pretty much free reign to do what it wants to.
-At this stage it can also move forward to infiltrate your email contact list, your personal information, even keystrokes from the last time you logged onto your bank account.
+At this stage, it can also move forward to infiltrate your email contact list, even keystrokes from the last time you logged into your bank account.